ministryofjustice/calculate-release-dates/docs/sds-plus.md

 (SDS) of 4 years or more is imposed.

 ### 2. Targeted Release Point Change for Violent Offenders
-SDS+ introduces a targeted release point change for violent offenders, particularly those receiving an SDS of 4 to 7 years for serious violent crimes.
+After 2022, SDS+ introduced a targeted release point change for violent offenders, particularly those receiving an SDS of 4 to 7 years for 4 Specified violent offences (Manslaughter, Soliciting Murder, Attempt or Conspiracy to Murder).

 ## Outcome Lists: